How to invest in ETF?

 Important identification is ISIN by this number you can search and buy specific ETF

 ISIN stands for International Securities Identification Number (ISIN).
 It is an international numbering system set up by the International Organization for Standardization (ISO) to number specific securities, such as stocks (equity and preference shares), bonds, options, and futures.

 Another important indicator to pay attention to is Total expense ratio (TER) that's fee that you will pay as fond maintenance.
 The lower the better.
 I invested in ETFs with TER 0.15% p.a.

 You need broker account to buy ETF in most cases.
 Although your bank already might offer such services.

 - Select Broker

-I use Flatex as my main broker (no ad affiliation)
+- I used Flatex as my main broker in the past.

 Step 3.
 Define strategy, buy ETF, manage your portfolio